-Quadruple Amputee Athlete Charged With Murder in Maryland Shooting
+Quadruple Amputee Cornhole Player Charged With Murder in Maryland Shooting

-The case has drawn attention due to the accused's public profile as a professional athlete and motivational figure.
+The case has drawn attention due to the accused's public profile as a professional athlete and advocate.

 Key Facts

-- Dayton James Webber, a quadruple amputee and professional cornhole player, is facing a murder charge.
+- Dayton James Webber, a quadruple amputee and professional cornhole player, was arrested and charged as a fugitive from justice.

-- The victim was identified as 27-year-old Bradrick Michael Wells.
+- The victim was identified as 27-year-old Bradrick Michael Wells, found dead in a yard in Charlotte Hall, Maryland.

-- Webber had previously written publicly about overcoming adversity.
+- Webber had previously written publicly about overcoming adversity as an athlete.

 What Happened